Bertrand256/dash-masternode-tool/doc/notes.md

 ## Note DMTN0001
 Keepkey hardware wallets have a certain - probably unplanned - trait, that required a dedicated support in the DMT application.
-Namely, the passphrase encoding type used by KeepKey (NFC) is different than the encoding described in the BIP-39 standard (NFKD), which btw is used by Trezor.
+Namely, the passphrase encoding type used by KeepKey (NFC) is different from the encoding described in the BIP-39 standard (NFKD), which btw is used by Trezor.
 As a result, using national (non-ASCII) characters in passphrase in Keepkey will result in different Dash addresses than those that would generate Trezor for the same seed.